brittberwanger/UnitTestingInNET/README.md

 ## Watch the presentation

-The presentation was recorded for UserGroup.tv and the direct link will be posted here as soon as it is up
+The presentation was recorded for UserGroup.tv and can be viewed [here] (http://usergroup.tv/videos/unit-testing-in-net).